pssguy/eplAnnual_2017-18/README.md

-This is a minimal example of a book based on R Markdown and **bookdown** (https://github.com/rstudio/bookdown).
-Please see the page "Get Started" at https://bookdown.org/ for how to compile this example.
+This is comprised of a  compilation of weekly blog posts, extensively extended with end-of-season updates, featuring varying aspects of the EPL using R code to produce charts and tables.
+Tweets, pods and game videos are also embedded